 However, the field of BEEU in visual media has progressed relatively slowly.
 Unlike FER, which has seen significant progress with deep learning methods since 2013, most BEEU studies relied on traditional, handcrafted features until 2018.
-The bottleneck for BEEU is the scarcity of large-scale, high-quality datasets.
-As mentioned in Section III-A3, collecting and annotating a dataset of bodily expressions with high-quality labels are extremely challenging and costly.
-Understanding and perception of emotions from concrete observations are heavily influenced by context, interpretation, ethnicity, and culture.
+The bottleneck for BEEU is the scarcity of large-scale, highquality datasets.
+As mentioned in Section III-A3, collecting and annotating a dataset of bodily expressions with highquality labels is extremely challenging and costly.
+Understanding and perception of emotions from concrete observations is heavily influenced by context, interpretation, ethnicity, and culture.
 There is often no gold-standard label for emotions, especially bodily expressions.
-Prior to 2018, research on bodily expression was limited to small, acted, and constrained lab-setting video data [286], [287], [288], [289].
+Prior to 2018, research on bodily expression was limited to small, acted, and constrained lab-setting video data [286, 287, 288, 289].
 These datasets were insufficient for deep learning-based models that required a large amount of data.
 The recent BoLD dataset by Luo et al. [51] introduced in Section III-A3 is the largest BEEU dataset to date.
-It contains over 10 000 video clips of body movements with high-quality emotion labels.
-In addition, Randhavane et al. [74] proposed the E-Walk data, including 1136 3-D pose sequences extracted from raw video clips.
+It contains over 10,000 video clips of body movements with high-quality emotion labels.
+In addition, Randhavane et al. [74] proposed the E-Walk data, including 1,136 3-D pose sequences extracted from raw video clips.
 As a result, computer vision research is increasingly focused on emotion recognition through body movement recordings.

 Because static body images alone can hardly inform a person's emotions, BEEU often considers human video clips.
 According to input modality of the models, BEEU methods can be classified as pixel-based and skeleton-based.
-Pixel-based methods use entire video clips, whereas skeleton-based methods first extract 2-D/3-D pose information and then feed it into the models.
+Pixel-based methods use entire video clips, whereas skeleton-based methods first extract 2D/3D pose information and then feed it into the models.
 Some BEEU works, which focus on movement when walking, are known as gait-based.
-Herein, we refer to them as skeleton-based as well because gait is also a 2-D/3-D pose.
+Herein, we refer to them as skeleton-based as well because gait is also a 2D/3D pose.
 Figs. 15 and 16 illustrate the two kinds of methods.